xiaogaogaoxiao/drl_mppo/README.md

 - main files take the input parameters for the agents and the environment, train the agent, and compare the trained agent strategy against three benchmark strategies on the same return series

 #### analysis_*.R
-- scripts to analyze .csv outputs of main_dqn.py models
+- analyze .csv outputs of main_dqn.py models